samdonnelly/autonomous-navigation/README.md

 # Autonomous Navigation

-Application and simulation code for an autonomous robot boat.

-## Auto Nav
-Embedded application code for an autonomous boat and its ground station.
-The boat runs on an STM32F4 and communicates with the operators ground station using radio.
-The boat runs autonomous waypoint missions but can also be remotely operated via the ground station if needed.

-The ground station is the system that stays with the operator and allows for remote control and communication with the robot.
-The code is written for the STM32F4, the operator communicates with the system using a serial terminal, and the system talks to the robot over radio.

-## Missing Planning
-Scripts that allow the operator to send and receive mission data.
-They act as an interface between the operator and the ground station.
+Unmanned boat used to autonomously navigate short range waypoint missions on open bodies of water.
+This project is comprised of two main systems: boat and ground station.
+The boat performs the missions while the ground station is used to command the boat from shore.
+Both run on the STM32F4 and utilize the <a href="https://github.com/samdonnelly/STM32F4-driver-library">STM32F4-driver-library</a> to talk with external devices.

+Boat Code: <a href="https://github.com/samdonnelly/autonomous-navigation/tree/main/auto_nav/sources/boat">src</a>, <a href="https://github.com/samdonnelly/autonomous-navigation/tree/main/auto_nav/headers/boat">inc</a> \
+Ground Station Code: <a href="https://github.com/samdonnelly/autonomous-navigation/tree/main/auto_nav/sources/ground_station">src</a>, <a href="https://github.com/samdonnelly/autonomous-navigation/tree/main/auto_nav/headers/ground_station">inc</a> \
+Project Build and Background: <a href="https://samueldonnelly11.wixsite.com/builds/autonomous-boat">Link</a>

 ## Simulation

-Scripts that perform navigation calculations such as using the current and desired GPS coordinates to determining the heading between the two points.
-These are used to test calculations before implementation in real systems.
+Scripts used to test navigation calculations before implementing them in the real system.

+Simulation Scripts: <a href="https://github.com/samdonnelly/autonomous-navigation/tree/main/simulation">folder</a>